VictorTaelin/Interaction-Calculus/HVM-Nano.md

 - APP represents a application.
 - SUP represents a superposition.
 - COL represents a collapse.
+- NAT represents a number literal.
+- CAL represents a function call.

 Lambdas are curried, and work like their λC counterpart, except with a relaxed scope, and with affine usage.
 Applications eliminate lambdas, like in λC,